adala-wanyande/flutter-quiz-app/README.md

 This app is designed to provide an interactive and enjoyable way for users to test their knowledge on Flutter but can be used to quiz on anything ideally.
 It features a clean UI, multiple question types, and a scoring system.

+## Demo

+Open the deployed demo [here](https://flutter-quiz-app-adala.netlify.app/) on mobile for the best experience.

 ## Screenshots

 ![Mockups](assets/images/mockups.png)